freewind-demos/typescript-cypress-overwrite-visit-onbeforeload-issue-demo/README.md

 TypeScript Cypress Overwrite "visit" "onBeforeLoad" Issue Demo
 ==============================================================

-If we override `visit`, the `onBeforeLoad` lifecycle method still won't be run in some cases.
+If we override `visit`, the `onBeforeLoad` lifecycle method still not be called in some cases.

 See:
 - ./cypress/support/commands.ts